Araki (island)

-Araki Island is a small rocky island with an area of 2.5 km², located 3 miles off the southern shores of Espiritu Santo, which is the largest island in the nation of Vanuatu.
+Araki (native name Raki) is a small rocky island with an area of 2.5 km2, located 3 miles off the southern shores of Espiritu Santo, which is the largest island in the nation of Vanuatu.

 It belongs to the archipelago of the New Hebrides in the Pacific region of Melanesia.
 It is in the Sanma Province of Vanuatu.

 Population

-Given its small dimensions, it is not surprising that Araki Island has always had a low population.
+Given its small dimensions, it is not surprising that Araki has always had a low population.
 Census records as early as 1897 give 103 islanders, while there were 112 in 1989, and 121 in 1999.
-According to the 2009 census there were 140.
-However, this number does not accurately reflect the number of persons, who really live permanently on Araki Island: because of sustenance difficulties, many Arakians are forced to seek work on the main island of Espiritu Santo.
+According to the 2009 census, there were 140.
+However, this number does not accurately reflect the number of persons, who really live permanently on Araki: because of sustenance difficulties, many Arakians are forced to seek work on the main island of Espiritu Santo.
 As a result, several men, or even whole families, divide their time between the island and the mainland.

 The Arakian community is divided into 5 hamlets or villages.
 From west to east, these are: Pelinta, Parili, Parili-Aru, Vinapahura, and Sope.
 These are essentially extended family clans; these clans can be referred to as 'vapa' (literally 'cave').
 In addition, there is a common area close to Sope, called the Mission.
 This is where the church, meeting house, cooperative, aid post, the Chief's house, the Pastor's house, and the women's club house are located.

 Income sources

-As is often the case in rural areas of Vanuatu, most of the inhabitants of Araki Island are subsistence farmers, exploiting the resources of land and sea for their own consumption; they also breed pigs and poultry.
+As is often the case in rural areas of Vanuatu, most of the inhabitants of Araki are subsistence farmers, exploiting the resources of land and sea for their own consumption; they also breed pigs and poultry.
 At the same time, many Arakians have developed various trade activities as sources of income: